paultraf/makestaticsite/README.md

 <pre>
 ./setup.sh -u <em>url</em>
 </pre>

+(where <em>url</em> can be a URL of a live site or a [Memento](https://mementoweb.org/guide/quick-intro/) of a Wayback Machine such as
+[https://web.archive.org/web/20250125054844/https://makestaticsite.sh/about/](https://web.archive.org/web/20250125054844/https://makestaticsite.sh/about/), a snapshot on the Internet Archive.)

 This will set up a configuration file with default options, which is then supplied to the main script `makestaticsite.sh` to generate the site.
 The terminal output will provide various information, including the location of the output.